 *Note: Water activities must be led by group leaders and will not be facilitated by a National Park Service ranger.

 Afternoon— The Youth Camp Ranger will meet you and facilitate a discussion with your campers that will be focused on their trip to Lassen and how they can bring what they experienced and learned back home with them.
 Campers will be reminded that Lassen is one of over 400 national park sites, and each park belongs to them as well as all other visitors.
-A discussion of how best to actively preserve nature and culture will be included in this closing activity
+A discussion of how best to actively preserve nature and culture will be included in this closing activity.

-An evaluation survey will be conducted by Youth Camp Ranger as part of this closing activity.
+An evaluation survey will be conducted by a Youth Camp Ranger as part of this closing activity.

 Evening— Enjoy dinner at the Volcano Adventure camp and your own campfire with the kids!
 Note: Fire restrictions and the collection and burning of wood will be clarified by the Youth Camp Ranger.